 - MOUNTING HARDWARE INCLUDED – With all of the mounting hardware included, it’s easy to install this gate alarm on wooden or metal gates, sliding glass doors, or windows.

 - WATER-RESISTANT DESIGN – The YardGard Gate Alarm has a water-resistant design that is ideal for inside or outside installation, making it an ideal swimming pool alarm to keep your loved ones safe.

-Toys near the pool are dangerous.
+Pools are made for fun and games, but keeping toys near the pool can be dangerous.
 Kids, or even adults, may trip over them and you know what happens next.
-Toys can also attract kids to the pool.
-So when you notice them scattered around, put them away.
+Toys can also attract kids to the pool even when adults are not around to supervise.

 Invest in other pool technologies